Television content rating system: Slovenia

 Programmes, appropriate for all audiences do not have a rating.

 The public broadcaster RTV Slovenija and most other broadcasters use three watersheds.
-12+ rated content is shown between 8 PM and 5 AM, 15+ rated programmes are allowed between 10 PM and 5 AM, and adult-only content can be shown between midnight and 5 AM.
-Cartoons and children's programmes are screened until 7 PM.
+12+ rated content is shown between 8 p.m. and 5 a.m., 15+ rated programmes are allowed between 10 p.m. and 5 a.m., and adult-only content can be shown between midnight and 5 a.m.
+Cartoons and children's programmes have to be screened until 7 p.m., while content rated VS (Parental Guidance) should not be screened before 7 p.m.